February 7, 2024

 3. What measurable impacts does this training have?

-In the following, I will explain to you why exactly these three questions are so important – and what tools you can use to answer them.
+In the following, I will explain why these three questions are so important – and with which tools you can answer them.

-Question 1: Are employees learning the right things in training?
+Question 1: Are the employees learning the right things in training?

 What should employees actually learn?
 The answer is often "Everything that is explained in the training."
-However, this is far too vague and therefore hard to measure.
+However, that is much too vague and therefore difficult to measure.

-A classic knowledge test on the last day of training only says something about the short-term memory of your employees.
-You learn nothing about which content will truly be applied in the long run.
-At worst, only the nice trainer or the good lunch is remembered – and the valuable tips for more productive work are quickly forgotten.
+A classic knowledge test on the last day of training only indicates something about the short-term memory of your employees.
+However, you learn nothing about which content will actually be applied long-term.
+In the worst case, only the nice trainer is remembered, or the good lunch – and the valuable tips for more productive work are quickly forgotten.

-A Happy Sheet cannot answer this question either.
-Of course, it's desirable for employees to find the training valuable or motivating.
-However, this emotional snapshot is still no guarantee of a long-term change.
+A Happy Sheet also cannot answer this question.
+Of course, it is desirable for employees to find the training valuable or motivating.
+However, this emotional snapshot is not a guarantee of long-term change.

 Suitable Tools:

-To measure the content-related success of training, a long-term review of what has been learned is necessary.
-Particularly, behavioral changes in your employees often only become apparent after weeks or even months.
+To measure the content success of training, a long-term review of what has been learned is necessary.
+Especially behavioral changes in your employees often only become apparent after weeks or even months.
 To truly see changes, a three-step approach has proven effective:

-1. Assessment of the current state before the employee training:
+1. Assessing the current state before employee training:

 • What? – Current knowledge level of the employees and expectations for the training

-2. Assessment of the learning status directly after the employee training:
+2. Assessing the learning status immediately after employee training:

 • What? – Important core content and fulfillment of expectations